catalinred/catalinred.github.com/_posts/2014-11-10-form-controls-currentcolor-pseudo-elements.markdown

 ### Radio

 When it comes to the radio form element, we rely heavily on the border property to achieve the desired effect.
 A bit of `border-radius` for roundness, some `background-clip` to prevent the background expanding underneath its border and we're almost there.

+Still, the CSS *VIP* in here is the [`currentColor`](https://developer.mozilla.org/en-US/docs/Web/CSS/color_value#currentColor_keyword) keyword value, that represents the calculated value of the element's color property.
+We'll be using later a JavaScript snippet to randomize some colors, just for fun and to see how every form control color is randomly changing.

 {% highlight css %}
 .form-control.radio::before,